 Forging Australia’s path to compliance with the International Energy Program Treaty

 Australia is committed to returning to full compliance with the International Energy Agency’s 90-day oil stockholding obligation by 2026.
-Earlier this year, Australia took advantage of historically low oil prices and entered into an arrangement with the US to hold 1.5 million barrels of oil in the US Strategic Petroleum Reserve.
+Australia took advantage of historically low oil prices and entered into an arrangement with the US to hold 1.5 million barrels of oil in the US Strategic Petroleum Reserve.

 Australia’s fuel security package will assist Australia to comply with the International Energy Agency stockholding obligation by 2026.